icetbr/comparing-testing-libraries/README.md

   - has its own reporter, but only if using its own runner
 - special syntax (`t.test`, `await test`, and others)

 ## Benchmarks
-- I started using npm scripts it has some overhead when first invoking them
+- I started using `npm scripts`, but they have a overhead when first invoking them
-- bash scripts give me more flexibility
+- `bash scripts` give me more flexibility
-- results from a XXX pc
+- TODO results from a XXX pc

 ## Watcher
 - results based on observation using the fastest of the watchers